JanaIbra/Loan-Approval-Prediction/README.md

-#Loan-Approval-Prediction
+# Loan Approval Prediction

 A machine learning project that predicts loan approval decisions based on applicant data using Python.

-##Technologies Used
+## Technologies Used
+- Python
-- Python - Pandas
+- Pandas
 - NumPy
 - Scikit-learn
 - Matplotlib